punisher1/h-opc-net/README.md

 ## Use

-A [nuget package](https://www.nuget.org/packages/H.Opc/) is available for the library.
+A [nuget package](https://www.nuget.org/packages/H.Opc/) is available for the OLD library.
 To install `H.Opc`, run the following command in the Package Manager Console:

     PM> Install-Package H.Opc